top of page

 Chloe Hirschowitz

-Chloe is a fourth-year student in the Clinical Psychology PsyD Program.
+Chloe is a fifth-year student in the Clinical Psychology PsyD Program.
 She earned a B.A. in psychology from Hunter College while volunteering for a research study exploring PTSD in World Trade Center first-responders.
 Prior to attending Ferkauf, Chloe worked at the Mount Sinai Adolescent Health Center investigating topics ranging from childhood trauma to sexually transmitted infections in minoritized teens and young adults.
 She also spent some time volunteering as an emergency room advocate for sexual assault and intimate partner violence survivors.
 Chloe is currently externing at Brooklyn College Personal Counseling Program.
 Her clinical and research interests include anxiety, depression, PTSD, and sexual wellbeing in adolescents and young adults.
 Email: chirscho@mail.yu.edu

 Headshot.jpeg